-Fig. 10. mean and edge user throughput for conventional tri-sector site network applying MU-MIMO (red diamond), 6 hard-sectorized (blue diamond), 6-soft sectorized network applying Chebyshev taper (green star), 9-soft-sectorized network with (purple circle) and without taper (purple) and 12 soft-sectorized network (margenta star).
+Figure 10.
+Mean and edge user throughput for conventional tri-sector site network applying MU-MIMO (red diamond), 6 hard-sectorized (blue diamond), 6-soft sectorized network with and without Chebyshev taper (green circle and star), 9-soft-sectorized network with (purple circle) and without taper (purple) and 12 soft-sectorized network (margenta star).
 The performance of the 3 last cases are quite similar.
 A loss in the edge user throughput can be charged up with a gain in the mean user throughput by tuning the fairness parameter of the PF scheduler.

-The sharp beams formed by a 8 antenna array exhibits steep rolloff sidewards, hence creates a more favorable conditions for the trade-off between interference due to soft-sector overlapping and better angular coverage.
-Figure 11 shows in the upper plot the SINR distribution and in the lower plot the mean and edge user throughput for various network configurations based on a co-polarized system, including the use of Chebyshev filter.
+The sharp beams formed by an 8 antenna array exhibits steep rolloff sidewards, hence creates a more favorable conditions for the trade-off between interference due to soft-sector overlapping and better angular coverage.
+Figure 11 shows in the upper plot the wideband SINR distribution and in the lower plot the mean and edge user throughput for various network configurations based on a co-polarized system, including the use of Chebyshev filter.
 Keep the beamwidth constant so the higher the sectorization order, the more overlapping regions are created.
 The SINR distribution is pushed to a lower region with increasing sectorization order.
 On the other hand a higher order means a better spatial spectrum usage and a better system throughput.
 Since in the co-polarized configuration the softsectors transmit with a single virtual antenna element the gain in the SINR can directly be translated in system throughput improvement.
 This can be obeserved in the lower plot of figure 11.
 The user throughput gain increases with increasing number of soft-sectors (c.f. black and magenta symbols).
 This reflects the fact that the gain harvested from higher order sectorization offsets the increasing interference due to soft-sector overlapping.
-Applying Chebyshev filter pushes the entire SINR distribution to the higher region (c.f. solid and dotted black in upper plot of figure 11) for the 12 soft-sectors configuration and in the higher SINR range for the case of 15 soft-sectors case.
+Applying Chebyshev filter pushes the entire SINR distribution to the higher region (c.f. solid and dotted black in upper plot of figure 11) for the 12 soft-sectors configuration and in the higher SINR range for the case of 15 soft-sectors.
 This leads to a large and moderate throughput improvement in mean and edge user throughput for the corresponding configuration.
 In short among different soft-sectorized configurations the 12 soft-sectors in combination with a Chebyshev window shows the best performance.
-Compared to conventional tri-sectorized network applying MU-MIMO soft-sectorized network achieves better performance but is still inferior the performance of hard-sectorized network.
+Compared to a conventional trisectorized network applying MU-MIMO the soft-sectorized network achieves better performance but is still inferior the performance of a hard-sectorized network.

-Fig. 11.
+Figure 11.
 Soft-sectorization using an 8Tx co-polarized antennas, with and w/o Chebyshev tapering.
-Left: mean and edge user throughput.
-Right: SINR distributions for a tri-hard-sector (red), 12 soft-sectorized (black), 15 soft-sectorized (magenta) networks with (dotted) and w/o (solid) tapering.
+Top: wideband SINR distributions for a trihard-sectorized (red), 12 soft-sectorized (black), 15 soft-sectorized (magenta) networks.
+Dotted and solid curves indicate the performance with and w/o tapering, respectively.
+Bottom: corresponding mean and edge user throughput.